ASSISTANT PROFESSOR IN THEORETICAL BIOLOGICAL PHYSICS

-As part of the Vision for the Second Century (V2C2), which is focused on investments in research excellence, Rice University seeks faculty members, preferably at the assistant professor level, starting as early as July 1, 2020, in all areas of theoretical biological physics.
+As part of the Vision for the Second Century (V2C2), which is focused on investments in research excellence, Rice University seeks faculty members, preferably at the (tenure-track) assistant professor level, starting as early as July 1, 2021, in all areas of theoretical biological physics.
+Outstanding candidates at higher rank may be considered.
 Successful candidates will lead dynamic, innovative, and independent research programs supported by external funding, and will excel in teaching at the graduate and undergraduate levels, while embracing Rice’s culture of excellence and diversity.

 This search will consider applicants from all science and engineering disciplines.
 Ideal candidates will pursue research with strong intellectual overlap with physics, chemistry, biosciences, bioengineering, chemical and biomolecular engineering, or other related disciplines.
 Applicants pursuing all styles of theory and computation integrating the physical and life sciences are encouraged to apply.